cvat-ai/cvat/site/content/en/docs/manual/advanced/ai-tools.md

   ![Start tracking an object](/images/trackers_tab.png)

-- All annotated objects will be automatically tracked at the moment of switching frames and if the previous frame was a latest keyframe for the object.
-For tracking, use `F` to switch frame by frame.
+- All annotated objects will be automatically tracked when you move to the next frame .
+  For tracking, use `Next` button on the top panel or the `F` button to move on to the next frame.

 - You can enable/disable tracking using `tracker switcher` on sidebar.